 Another great way to use this money is to absorb it into your 401(k) or IRA each month as an extra investment.
 The great thing about such a move is the fact you won’t see the money in your paycheck, so the temptation isn’t there to find another purpose for it.
 If you have a 401(k), make sure you’re investing enough to get any employer’s match!
 Don’t miss out on this free money.

 Finally, many Americans haven’t been able to start contributing to their children’s future education because debt or too many other goals have gotten in the way.
 The great thing about saving for your children is that it can change your family tree forever.
 Wouldn’t it be wonderful for your children to graduate college without debt and immediately start giving, saving and investing more than you ever did?
 Now is the time to start making that dream happen.

-How do you plan to use your Social Security Tax break this year?
+How do you plan to use your new raise?